charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 ![](images/autoscaling.jpeg)

-## Our Sentiment Analysis model with Fasttext
+## FastText for Sentiment Analysis model
+fastText is a library for learning of word embeddings and text classification created by Facebook's AI Research lab.
+It is super fast and is on par with more complex, slower other algorithms.

 Our model was created with the fastText library provided by Facebook Research.
 We believe it's great choice for a production ready model.

-Not the goal of this tutorial but we wrote an article showing you how to do that.
+This is not the goal of this tutorial but we wrote an article showing you how to do that.
 To reproduce the model, check here: https://medium.com/@media_73863/fasttext-sentiment-analysis-for-tweets-a-straightforward-guide-9a8c070449a2
-To download the trained models in English, French, Spanish, Italian and German, check this GitHub reporitory.
+To download the trained models in English, French, Spanish, Italian and German, check this reporitory.

+:warning: :warning: To install fastText for Python, do **NOT** use "pip install".
+This installs an incorrect version for Windows.
+Install directly from the fastTest github page.

+:computer: OPTIONAL: Install fastText on your machine if you want to run locally the python code.

 # AWS